 4. See the region’s highlights – including the Snow Monkeys and Zenko-ji – on a convenient 1-day tour

 Nagano is at its heart – and in every sense of the word – a temple town which grew out from Zenko-ji Temple.
 Founded in 642, Zenko-ji is one of the oldest, largest, and most significant Buddhist temples in Japan and no visit to Nagano is complete without exploring the precinct and its many legends and myths.

 Our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour is the best way to turn your visit to the temple into an experience and unlock some of the mystery of Japanese Buddhism with the aid of your guide.
-Also including visits to the hot spring-bathing snow monkeys of Jigokudani, lunch, and sake tasting at the end of the day, this tour lets you get the most out of your visit to Nagano!
+Also including lunch and guided ‘sake’ tasting experience followed -by and afternoon visit to the hot spring-bathing snow monkeys of Jigokudani, this tour lets you get the most out of your visit to Nagano!